-PROTECT funds represent another new federal-aid program under the IIJA/BIL directed at project activities that promote resilience to natural disasters.
+PROTECT funds represent another new federal-aid program under the IIJA/BIL directed at project activities that promote resilience to climate change and natural disasters.
 The BMCMPO will receive an approximate PROTECT fund allocation of \$128,207 in FY 2026.
-The forecast of PROTECT funds available between FY 2026 and 2030 assumes a constant core annual growth rate of 3.0% pending Congressional reauthorization of IIJA funding.
+The forecast of PROTECT funds available between FY 2026 and 2030 assumes a constant core annual growth rate of 3.0% pending Congressional reauthorization of IIJA/BIL funding.